Get-Your/Get-Your/README.md

 If there isn't yet existing data, just run Django migrations to the new \<target_database_name\>.

 > If the same users aren't present in the target database as there are in the source, the `pg_restore` command will throw errors.
-To ignore object owners specified in the backup file and instead use the input username as the owner of all objects, add the flag `--no-owner` to the `pg_restore` command.
-This is not recommended because the permissions structure for Get-Your is strictly defined.
+To ignore object owners specified in the backup file and instead use the input username as the owner of all objects, add the flag `--no-owner` to the `pg_restore` command. **This is not recommended because the permissions structure for Get-Your is strictly defined.**

     # Dump the database structure and data in a custom format to a local file for pg_restore
-    # <target_local_backup_file> can have any extension
+    # <target_local_backup_file> can have any extension (it will only be used by pg_restore)
     pg_dump -Fc -v --host=<source_hostname> --username=<source_admin_user> --dbname=<source_database_name> -f <target_local_backup_file>

     # Restore the structure and data to the target database